 The Ordinance requires that all properties in default be registered with the City of Jacksonville.
 The Property Registry is a tool designed to improve the physical attributes of a neighborhood by compelling the owner of record (lender, management company, etc.) to act responsibly in the maintenance of the property (i.e. overgrown weeds, broken windows, graffiti, trash, etc.)

-Through a competitive bid process, the Housing and Neighborhoods Department contracted with Federal Property Registry Corporation (FPRC) to manage the registry.
-A website has been set up at: www.vacantregistry.com for all lenders/vendors to comply with the Ordinance.
-Questions can be emailed to email@example.com.
+Through a competitive bid process, the Neighborhoods Department, Housing and Community Development Division, contracted with Federal Property Registry Corporation (FPRC) to manage the registry.
+A website has been set up at: https://vpr.vacantregistry.com for all lenders/vendors to comply with the Ordinance.
+Questions can be emailed to firstname.lastname@example.org.